THHN vs Romex Wire

 What Is THHN Wire?

 Unlike, Romex®, THHN is a generic type of wire rather than a brand name.
 Contractors commonly use THHN wire to run power to lights and outlets in buildings, but it’s extremely versatile and works well for almost every application, indoors and out.
 THHN is sometimes also called THWN or THHN-2.
 A few manufacturers also make THW, which is the same as THHN but without nylon.
 If you need nylon-free wire, one alternative is hook-up wire.
-You can also reach out to us at WesBell for help finding an appropriate solution.
+You can also contact us at WesBell for help finding an appropriate solution.

 - Indoor applications: THHN cables are somewhat inflexible, so they are often bundled together in indoor applications to facilitate installation and planning.
 With a 600-volt rating, this wire can be used for a wide variety of appliances ranging from garbage disposals to water heaters.
 THHN is also resistant to water, oil, grease and other machine byproducts, so you can safely use it for industrial applications.